 The narrator is accompanied by a few "guides" that gives him vague sage advice, like "retain your bewilderment, your bewilderment will serve you well."
 Sometimes surreal, ethereal or mystical, though at other times bordering on preachy.
 The place in Astonishing the Gods deals is fictitious, a dystopian & otherworldly Xanadu or Timbuktu:

-Okri's city could be one of Italo Calvino's Invisible Cities, or Sean Thomas Dougherty's Blue City:
+Okri's city could be one of Italo Calvino's Invisible Cities, or Sean Thomas Dougherty's Blue City

 After a while though, the book starts to get repetitive & takes on a new-agey air.
 And nothing much happens, it's mostly descriptive with a lot of feel-good mumbo-jumbo...
 Okri perhaps loses his head in the clouds with this one.

+Or maybe everything was too sub-real for me to relate & I couldn't rise to his airspace.
+Timbuktu is Here My original plan was to travel ahead by boat to meet Jess in Timbuktu, but yet again my heart of darkness boat trip scheme was foiled, this time because boats don't run during the dry season on the Niger.
+And traveling by road sounded like hell & not so safe.
+So I took the easy way out & flew with Jess & Rog from Bamako.
+We seemed to mirror the course of the Niger, which is not always a continuous & defined snake of a river, but bifurcates & meanders & pinches off leaving amputated sections.
+Timbuktu lies on the northernmost bend of the Niger, as if the river started to head up into the Sahara, & then thought otherwise.
 The town itself has seen better days.
 It's more the idea of it that matters.
 You have to imagine it as the first place people would see (or still do) after 40+ days crossing the Sahara in a caravan of salt-laden camels.
 Imagine what it would be like to come across the Niger & the cornucopia of activity at such a crossroads.
 Here's some pictures & video I took around Timbuktu (youtube blocked audio, so here's the video on facebook with Ali Farka):

 Niger from the air near Timbuktu